 Anemanthele Grass

-This feathery cascading grass is very light and weightless, with reddish tones from mid-summer on.
-I've always called it either Mountain or Fountain Grass, and have several specimens in different borders.
-Hmm...
-It's more commonly known as Gossamer grass.
+The feathery cascading grass Anemanthele lessoniana is very light and weightless, with reddish tones from mid-summer on.
+I've always called it either Mountain or Fountain Grass, and other gardeners call it Gossamer grass.
+Whatever its name, I think it's rather stylish...

-It is modestly generous with its seedlings, too, which impresses me.
+Anemanthele is modestly generous with its seedlings, too, which impresses me.
 I often scoop them up and have all sizes growing on in small pots behind the glass-house.
+The grasses themselves look beautiful for three or four years.
+Then it's usually time to dig out and replace.

 The driveway edge of the garden area I've been working in.